Is it legal to hunt black bears in Florida?

 What would it take to hunt bears?

-The question of whether to hunt Florida black bears will need to be carefully considered from various perspectives and will include input from stakeholders.
-One of the factors necessary to make a decision is to know the current bear population.
-The FWC’s most recent population estimate is from 2002.
-We are currently updating our population estimates for bears, and anticipate we could have results from those efforts as early as 2016.
-In addition to population information, the FWC would need to consider how hunting might affect the population objectives for the particular Bear Management Unit proposed for hunting.
-While most Bear Management Units have adequate numbers of bears, others are still low.
-FWC would also need to evaluate the social dimensions of this issue, by considering input from the local community where hunting is being considered, as well from a statewide public-policy perspective before making a decision.
+The question of whether to hunt Florida black bears is being carefully considered from various perspectives including stakeholders, the public and elected officials.
+One of the factors that will be important in those discussions is to know the current bear population.
+The FWC’s most recent statewide population estimate is from 2002.
+We are currently updating our population estimates in phases.
+We anticipate all analyses will be complete as early as the summer of 2016.
+In addition to population information, the FWC would consider how hunting might affect the population objectives for the particular area proposed for hunting.
+While most areas in Florida have adequate numbers of bears, others are below the plan's population objectives and so would not be considered for hunting.
+FWC would also need to evaluate the social dimensions of this issue, by considering input from the local community where hunting may be considered, as well from a statewide public-policy perspective before making a final decision.